Alaska Sikuliaq Program

 The State of Alaska allocates $500,000 annually to support research and operations performed by UAF-based researchers aboard Sikuliaq.

 The Alaska Sikuliaq Program manages an annual peer-reviewed proposal process to award these funds.
-The call for ASP proposals for the CY 2021 field season is in February 2020, with proposals due in March 2020.
+The call for ASP proposals for the CY 2024 field season will be in March 2023, with proposals due March 31, 2023.

 For background on the program, please see the Alaska Sikuliaq Program [PDF].

-For more information about Sikuliaq and her operations, visit the Sikuliaq website.
+For more information about Sikuliaq and her operations, see About R/V Sikuliaq.